stephenangelico/BioBox/README.md

 Connect rows 5 to 8 to the Pi GPIO 22, SPI MOSI, SPI MISO, and SPI SCLK (pins 15, 19, 21 and 23 respectively).

+You should now be able to test the slider's functionality.
+Run `python3 Analog.py print-value` from the BioBox directory and move the slider.
+You should see the value change between 0 at the bottom of travel and 1023 at the top.
+Press Ctrl-C to complete the test.
+If the direction is inverted, consider swapping the order of wires from the MCP3008 to the slider, or swapping to/from 1/2/3 and 1'/2'/3'.

 Insert the motor controller across the ravine below the MCP by 5 rows including the link in row 10 (ie insert from row 15 to row 22).
 Because the motor controller is 7 pins wide, insert into the board in column D and column H - this